Early Childhood Education (ECE) - Courses

 Field Experience: Kindergarten

 A field experience involving observation, participation, and instruction in kindergarten settings.
 Students become acquainted with curriculum content, instructional strategies and classroom management techniques currently used in kindergarten classrooms.
+Teacher candidates are expected to complete at least 32 hours in their field placement setting, to be arranged with the course instructor and Office of Field Experience.
+Seven-week course.
 Prerequisite: ECE 212, ECE 213; to be taken concurrently with ECE 326, ECE 425, and ECE 490; admission to teacher education.
 Consent of instructor.
 Pass/Fail grading.
 Offered Fall, Spring.

 ECE Student Teaching: Infant/Toddler through Preschool